Skip to main content

 Overview

 Badges are a wonderful feature to help you reward and recognise the achievements of your volunteers.
 You can create and award badges manually or if you prefer, you can create automation rules.
-In this article, we cover how to set them up.
+In this article, we cover how to set up the automation.

 Start by either creating or opening the badge you wish to create an automation rule for.
-Badges can be found by opening the "Volunteers" page and then the "Badges" tab.
+Badges can be found by opening the "Volunteers" page and then the "Badges" tab at the top.

 Create automation rule